GradientTim/labymod-publicfps-addon/README.md

 4. Make sure to enable the addon and configure the `URL` and `Secret Token` (Secret Token = AuthToken)
 5. You're done.
 Open the website `http://localhost:9412` and you will see a number - that's your in-game FPS :-)

-### Why not uploading to FlintMC?The addon serves more as a fun addon and should not appear publicly in the addon list
+### Why not uploading to FlintMC?
+The addon serves more as a fun addon and should not appear publicly in the addon list

 ### Local server hosting?
 It is possible to host the server on your computer if you use a tunnel service such as [ngrok](https://ngrok.com/)